About FreeWorld

 Band Leader, Bass, Vocals

 Executive producer, lead vocalist, bassist, co-songwriter, musical director, bandleader, & business manager for “FreeWorld” since 1987.
 Lead vocalist, 12-string guitarist, bassist, mandolinist, sitarist, harmonica player, & songwriter for “Kaleidoscope” since 1997.
-One of several bassists for the “Herman Green & the Green Machine” jazz quintet since 1992, and Heartsong Church bassist, vocalist & multi-instrumentalist since 2006 (and Musical Director since 2017).
+One of several bassists for the “Herman Green & the Green Machine” jazz quintet since 1992, and Heartsong Church bassist, vocalist & multi-instrumentalist since 2006.
+(Musical Director since 2017).

 CEO – SwirlDisc Records & Déjà Vudu Music.